Seven Ways To Deal With Cliques In Your Youth Group

 7. Give ownership to students—Whether in a student leadership setting or in small groups, students need to be given the reigns to own the problem and create solutions.
 When we empower students to discover and develop solutions, they are more likely to be aware of cliques and break them up when they see them.

-This article “Seven Ways to Deal with Cliques in Your Youth Group” Phil Bell was excerpted from: www.youthministry.com web site.
-January 2011.
-It may be used for study & research purposes only.
+The above article, “Seven Ways to Deal With Cliques in Your Youth Group,” is written by Phil Bell.
+The article was excerpted from: www.youthministry.com web site.
+January 2011